costafacchini/bowling_score/README.md

   - [X] invalid format file
   - [X] empty file
   - [X] accept F as a valid score

+- [ ] For each player, print their name on a separate line before printing that player's pinfalls and score.
+- [ ] All values are tab-separated.
+- [ ] The output should calculate if a player scores a strike ('X'), a spare ('/') and allow for extra chances in the tenth frame.

 ## Setup Ruby (only if you have not installed)